tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 ```

+> [!NOTE]
-Note that numbers should not be quotified, but character strings need to be quotified.
+> numbers should not be quotified, but character strings need to be quotified

 You can view the contents of variables by simply typing their name
 ```R